insin/nwb/docs/Commands.md

 ```
 nwb new react-component <component-name>
 ?
 Do you want to create a UMD build for npm?
+Y/n
 ?
 Which global variable should the UMD build export?
 ?
 Do you want to create an ES6 modules build for npm?
+Y/n
 ```

-Creates a skeleton for a React component with the given name, with an optional UMD build exporting a specified global variable.
+Creates a skeleton for a React component with the given name, with an optional UMD build exporting a specified global variable and an optional ES6 modules build for tree-shaking bundlers.

 ```
 nwb new web-app <module-name>